-- The provision of service results overbuild; - The provision of service is fiscally infeasible; or
+- a.
+The provision of service results overbuild; - b.
+The provision of service is fiscally infeasible; or - c.
+The location in question does not constitute a BSL.

+Community Anchor Institutions (CAIs) may not be excluded unless the applicant can provide definitive evidence that the identified CIA is not a CAI.
 Final determination of project areas will be made at the discretion of PBDA.

-To ensure that project applications adhere to the NTIA policy defined within the BEAD NOFO, 20% of BSLs within a proposed project can be considered already served.
-The applicant must provide an overbuild affidavit indicating that no BEAD funds will used in a manner exceeding the 20% threshold.
+To ensure that the project areas meet the NTIA policy defined within the BEAD NOFO, a maximum of 20% of BSLs proposed to be served within a given project area may be classified as served or provide an overbuild affidavit indicating that BEAD funds will not be allocated towards overbuild.